ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

   - Less cognitive load for developers and easy to reason with the overall system.
   - Loose coupling, high functional cohesion

-- AWS CDK simplifies the platform deployment to a single command: `cdk deploy` and handles complex dependency management, especially during early development phase.
+- AWS CDK simplifies the application deployment to a single command: `cdk deploy` and handles complex dependency management, especially during early development phase.
   - We do not need to think about deployment strategies right from the start.
   - Only the first deployment is a monolith, after that in each deployment AWS CDK is smart enough to only reflect the changes or add the new components.

 - The architecture style provides a balance between exploration and exploitation.
   - If we need something fast, we can reuse what we have built so far.
-  - If we need to experiment, it is easy to plug in new features to the platform.
+  - If we need to experiment, it is easy to plug in new features to the application.

 If you don't have a plan for how your system will evolve, it won't survive the test of time.
 Starting with a serverless modular monolithic architecture gives you a solid  and flexible foundation that supports growth and evolution for your systems.